PocketRelay/Website/docs/technical/client/tunneling.md

 ### Uncovering the dedicated topology

 While experimenting with game setup packets, I discovered an "Game network topology" enum field, defaulting to `0x0` for the `PEER_HOSTED` network topology.
-Contrary to my previous assumptions, the game does infact supports a `0x1` aka `DEDICATED` mode.
+Contrary to my previous assumptions, the game does in fact supports a `0x1` aka `DEDICATED` mode.

 In the official server, when the `PEER_HOSTED` game network topology is set, game clients connect to the host player using information shared by the game server.
 However, in `DEDICATED` mode, clients attempt to connect to an address provided in a packet field named "HNET" (Host networking).